 - Industry: Biopharma, Immunology

-GSK agreed to acquire RAPT Therapeutics in an all-cash transaction that values the company at about $2.2 billion, with an upfront investment of roughly $1.9 billion net of cash.
-The deal is structured as a tender offer followed by a second-step merger, rather than a merger of equals.
-The transaction is expected to close in the first quarter of 2026, subject to customary conditions and regulatory approvals.
+GSK is acquiring RAPT Therapeutics in an all-cash deal worth $2.2 billion.
+This acquisition includes an upfront cash payment of $1.9 billion, which is net of cash.
+This acquisition is a tender offer followed by a second-step merger, which is different from a merger of equals.
+This acquisition is expected to be closed in the first quarter of 2026 after meeting certain conditions.

 9. Allegiant’s Acquisition of Sun Country Airlines